Strieker/lmu-cmsi-401/README.md

     ![](images/view-compiler-output.png)

     ### If you want to just see the fix-it, simply write your program in Swift from within Xcode and build and run your program.
 The fix-it should reflect any errors that I wrote, should they apply to your program.
-They will look something like this:
+They will look something like this (fixit is highlighted in blue)

     ![](images/fix-it-example.png)